redlibrarian/redlibrarian.github.io/_posts/2017-07-13-dialectic-of-library-values.markdown

-It is futile to attempt to play it safe, to future proof, one's own social position through vague, unactionable "values", such as those which are typically propounded through library value statements.
+It is futile to attempt to play it safe, to future proof, one's own social position through vague, unactionable "values", such as those which are typically propounded by library value statements.
 By default, vague values or values which pretend to neutrality support the unmarked, dominant, culturally hegemonic values of liberalism.
 One has to commit to a set of specific values while not losing sight of the fact